Seiko: Sponsorships

 Seiko previously sponsored Honda F1 (formerly known as BAR [British American Racing] Honda).
 The Honda team driver, Jenson Button, was the brand ambassador of Seiko.
 The company name appeared on the team's clothing, Button's helmet, and on the pitstop lollipops.
 The sponsorship lasted until the end of the 2008 season, when Honda discontinued participating in F1 racing.

 Seiko was an official sponsor of FC Barcelona from 2011 to 2014.

 Seiko was the official timekeeper of the North American Soccer League during the 2014 season.

 On January 10, 2014, on the eve of the Australian Open in Melbourne, Shinji Hattori, President of Seiko Watch Corporation, presented to Novak Djokovic a Seiko Astron GPS Solar limited edition worth $1700.
 It was launched worldwide with a million units, symbolizing Seiko's partnership with the world's no.1 professional tennis player.

 Since 2014, Seiko has been a sponsor of the Australian motorsport team Team 18, and serves as the primary sponsor of the No. 20 Holden ZB Commodore driven by Scott Pye in the 2022 Supercars Championship.

 Seiko developed a digital watch styled after Venom Snake's timepiece in Metal Gear Solid V: The Phantom Pain under its Wired brand.
 It was launched on September 2, 2015, with the Metal Gear installment.
 It was limited to 2,500 pieces worldwide and was sold out via pre-orders within 5 minutes of launch.
 The box of the watch was designed by Metal Gear Solid artist Yoji Shinkawa.
 Seiko is also named as the official timekeeper of the Gran Turismo racing game series, published by Sony Computer Entertainment.

-Since 2018, Shohei Ohtani has had a sponsorship agreement with Seiko and has served as a global brand ambassador.
+Shohei Ohtani has served as a brand ambassador for Seiko in the Japanese market since 2016, and became a global ambassador in 2026.
 In Japan, various Grand Seiko models he wore at press conferences and formal events attracted considerable attention, while several Prospex models he wore in television commercials became so popular that they were frequently out of stock, despite being regular production items.
 Seiko has also released a number of limited-edition models associated with Ohtani.
+In July 2026, to commemorate the 10th anniversary of his appointment as a brand ambassador, Seiko presented him with the one-of-a-kind mechanical watch Seiko Star Time, which uses five stacked display discs to provide a cumulative time display of up to one million hours (114 years).